-The problem can be solved for the one-zigzag case we are interested in.
-Consider the corresponding transition amplitude.
-Namely, we sum only those trajectories describing a particle that starts its motion somewhere in the past then turns backward in time at the moment $t_c$ and turns to forward direction again at $t_d$.
-It means that $dt<0$ between the specific instants $t_c$ and $t_d$ only.
+{This subsection adapts the integration measure for zigzag trajectories.
+To simplify the problem, we will limit ourselves to the case of a single zigzag trajectory. } To be more precise, when we consider such a transition amplitude, we sum only those trajectories describing a particle that starts its motion somewhere in the past, then turns backward in time at the moment $t_c$ and turns forward again at $t_d$.
+This means that $dt<0$ only between certain times $t_c$ and $t_d$.
 One of such trajectory is presented in Fig.\ref{fig:traj}.
 The calculation of such a transition amplitude gives a direct answer to the question posed in the title.

-As the initial step, we have to modernize measure \eqref{measure}.
-To this end, let us choose the parameter $\tau$ varying in the interval $(\tau_a, \tau_f)$ and relate it to the time $t$ within the interval $(t_a,t_f)$.
-Knowledge of turning points $\tau_c$ and $\tau_d$ strongly facilitate the parametrization.
-One of the way to do it is to choose a function $t(\tau)$ in the piecewise form
+As a first step, we need to modernise the measure \eqref{measure}.
+To do this, we choose the parameter $\tau$, which varies in the interval $(\tau_a, \tau_f)$, and relate it to the time $t$ in the interval $(t_a,t_f)$.
+Knowledge of the turning points $\tau_c$ and $\tau_d$ greatly facilitates parameterization.
+One of the way to do this is to choose a function $t(\tau)$ in the piecewise form